 Drive response when you build your brand at the point of choice

-A point of choice is the situation where a prospect or buyer will take action… and in the store, your point of choice is packaging.
+A point of choice is the place where a buyer will take action.
+In the store, packaging is an important point of choice.

 Think of it this way.
 Have you ever gone to the grocery store with five things on your list, but walked out with a full cart?

 You decided to buy at the point of choice.
-In this case you responded to an enticing package design or featured items or a special display.
+You responded to an enticing package design or featured items or a special display.
 Perhaps a special offer.
 That’s why display space at the checkout (impulse buys!) is premium point-of-sale real estate.
 And why end-aisle displays are sought after by food, snack and beverage manufacturers.

 Packaging IS the brand … and an on-the-shelf ad to those who are ready to buy.